ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 As habitat, Great Spangled Fritillary needs both open fields for nectar and partially shaded areas in open woods for larval growth on violets.
 Moist or dry deciduous woods with violets, as well as nearby meadows with nectar sources such as milkweed and thistle, are required.
 Great Spangleds will travel at least several kilometers in search of nectar however.

-Fritillaries are not among the “Switchers” (Table 3); that is, they are not known to have adopted any new non-native host plants in the wild.
-Some fritillaries, including the Great Spangled, will oviposit on Viola odorata, which is the naturalized from Europe, under confined laboratory conditions.
+Fritillaries are not among the “Switchers” (Table 3); that is, most are not known to have adopted any new non-native host plants in the wild.
+Some fritillaries, including the Great Spangled, will oviposit on Viola odorata, which is naturalized from Europe, under confined laboratory conditions.
 But the Great Spangled Fritillary does not normally use the often extensive growths of this violet in disturbed yard or suburban situations.

 Relative Abundance Today